Ludenous1/TK7_SK_CH/README.md

    Options:
    + ![image](https://user-images.githubusercontent.com/99399209/197341581-9fd7be25-c5d5-47dd-ab80-22fccc1482cf.png)
-`Auto bone matching`: &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Autofills the selected list based on detected matching bones (Optional and Experimental.
-It only works for custom skeleton structures with certain features).
+`Auto bone matching`: Autofills the selected list based on detected matching bones (Optional and Experimental.
+It only works for custom skeleton structures with certain features[^2]).
    + - [ ] **Merge bones with same / similar names**:  Merges bone weights for the bones that end up with the a same or similar name.
 The parent would be the first renamed bone if the new bone names are identical.
 If the new bone name is the same as that of an existing bone, the bone weights are still going to get merged even if they're aren't both shown on the list (Optional, Off by default)

   Conditions for proper activation: